 Placenta previa is a complication of pregnancy that many women hear of, but few really understand.
 Many women have questions, such as, “what is placenta previa?”, “what are the symptoms?”, and “can placenta previa be treated?”

 At Birth Injury Guide, we want to help our readers be informed.
 Your health is important to us, and you deserve every opportunity to learn about healthcare complications and get the answers you need.
 If you are pregnant or planning to conceive, read on to learn more.

 What is Placenta Previa?

 The placenta is an incredible organ that is only developed during pregnancy.
 This organ grows inside the uterus, and is what provides nutrients and oxygen to the developing fetus.
 The placenta also manages filtering out waste that otherwise could reach the baby.
 As pregnancy progresses, the placenta grows and moves from low in the uterus up toward the top.
 This allows a clear path from the womb through the cervix for delivery.

 If the placenta does not rise and attach to the upper part of the uterus, the result may be placenta previa.
 This happens when the placenta attaches low in the uterus, blocking some or all of the cervix.
 This condition can cause complications during pregnancy, and can make delivery more difficult and dangerous.

 According to the Royal College of Obstetricians and Gynecologists reports that only around 10 percent of low-sitting placentas develop into placenta previa.
 The American Pregnancy Association estimates that one in 200 pregnancies experience some form of the condition.
 This is a dangerous complication, and it is important to understand the risks, symptoms, and treatment options you may have.

 What are the Symptoms of Placenta Previa?

 Placenta previa presents symptoms much like other complications of pregnancy.
 Any symptoms that are “off” or seem to be unrelated to the normal aches or symptoms of pregnancy should be treated seriously.
-The most common symptoms associated with placenta previa include:
+The most common symptoms associated with this condition include:

 - Sudden bleeding, which may be light or heavy